zs-barnes/sicp-exercises/chapter1.md

 we now instead have T(n) = 1 + T(n/2) + T(n/2), which evaluates to O(n)

 ## Exercise 1.27
-Here is my implementation of a test that uses to check for a carmichael number:
+Here is my implementation of a test to check for a carmichael number:
 ```
 (define (carmichael n)
   (carmichael-iter n 2))